01 of 10

-Behind the San Felipe de Neri Church, there is a treasure that very few locals even know about.
+Behind the San Felipe de Neri Church, there is a treasure that even very few locals even know about.
 Some call her the Lady of the Tree, others the Cottonwood Madonna.
 Though she was once in the parking lot behind the church, she now sits at the southeast corner of the front of the church.
-Embedded in the tree’s trunk, along its natural indentations, someone carved the figure of a Madonna.
-I’m unsure of when she was carved and painted, but I’ve been taking visitors back to see her for at least 20 years.
-She’s a folk art treasure.Continue to 9 of 10 below.
+Embedded in the tree’s trunk, along with its natural indentations, someone carved the figure of a Madonna.
+It's not certain when she was carved and painted, but for at least 20 years she’s been a folk art treasure.Continue to 9 of 10 below.

 09 of 10

 Leaving the parking lot behind the church, step east again to San Felipe Street.
 Take a left and look for the narrow passageway next to the store Saints and Martyrs.
 Signs will direct you to the back of the Albuquerque Museum.
 Tucked away along the passageway is a small chapel, La Capilla de Nuestra Senora de Guadalupe.
 Built in 1975, it was part of the Sagrada Arts School.

 The chapel contains a colorful window of plexiglass panels.
 A perpetual calendar, it portrays the Feasts of the Virgin and the moon’s phases.Continue to 10 of 10 below.